 Board of Directors

-The Board of Directors of the ARHCA is comprised of elected members and the President.
+The Board of Directors of the ARHCA is comprised of elected members and the CEO.
 The number of committees active at any time is decided by the board.
 The presence of at least five board members is required to form a quorum and, since active participation on the part of board members is considered essential, a director may be dismissed if absent from several consecutive meetings.

-The ARHCA is the bargaining agent with the International Union of Operating Engineers for Group A contractors through a negotiating committee selected from among Group A members.
+ARHCA is the bargaining agent with the International Union of Operating Engineers for Group A contractors through a negotiating committee selected from among Group A members.

 Any changes to bylaws are made at the annual general meetings although provision exists for the organization to act in accordance with revised bylaws until approved at the annual general meeting.